hapax/hapax.github.io/assets/form.md

 wide-ranging that he earned a Fields Medal (the Nobel prize in mathematics) for his contributions to low-dimensional topology.
 Once again, there is no mystery here.
-It is just the usual state of affairs, but without the Platonist delusions to get in the way.
+It is just the usual state of affairs, but without Platonist guff to distract us.
 The patterns are out there and always have been.

 #### What is a pattern?